evennia/evennia/docs/sphinx/source/wiki/BatchCommandProcessor.rst

     > @batchcommand examples.batch_cmds

-A batch-command file contains a list of Evennia commands that you have previously entered.
+A batch-command file contains a list of Evennia in-game commands separated by comments.
 The processor will run the batch file from beginning to end.
 Note that *it will not stop if commands in it fail* (there is no universal way for the processor to know what a failure looks like for all different commands).
 So keep a close watch on the output, or use *Interactive mode* (see below) to run the file in a more controlled, gradual manner.

 The batch file
 --------------